avi-testhub/BideshiNepaliBot/README.md

 *Fig: Fact-based summarization of historical data.*

 ### Translation & Linguistic Analysis
 The bot can translate sentences from various languages into English.
-It attempts to explain grammatical components like verbs and conjunctions to provide better context for code-switching.
+It attempts to explain grammatical components like verbs and conjunctions to provide better context.

 ![Translation Breakdown Example](./Images/5%20-%20translation.jpg)
 *Fig: Etymological breakdown of a Nepali sentence.*